gariciodaro/adhd-detector/README.md

 ### Usage

-Modify the ```data/subjects_id/subjects_id.csv``` to select the HBN subject. you want to analyse
+Modify the ```data/subjects_id/subjects_id.csv``` to select the HBN subject you want to analyze.
 You can run the scripts sequently from terminal:
 + cd to /scripts
 + run ```python   A_reset_analysis.py```...```python  H_make_id44_prediction.py```
 + The results will be stored in ```data/results/``` as csv files.